dalton704/HTLM-and-CSS/README.md

 # HTLM-and-CSS
-Tech Academy HTML and CSS assignments
+The Tech Academy HTML and CSS assignments.